 - National oil companies: executives responsible for business transformation and strategy, new energies or finance and risk management.

-For further information and to express interest in participating, please contact us.
+For further information and to express interest in participating in a future training on this topic, please contact us.